fsoubelet/dotfiles/README.md

 A classic modal editor, Vim is excellent.
 I use [Vim-Plug][vim-plug] to manage plugins.
 The plugins section is at the top of the `vimrc` file.
-Vim-Plug will be auto-installed on the first Vim launch if it isn't already, as long as your `~/.vimrc` is symlinked to `vimrc` in this repository.
+Vim-Plug will be auto-installed on the first Vim launch if it isn't already, as long as your `~/.vimrc` is symlinked to the one in this repository.
-After that step, run `:PlugInstall` and enjoy a fully ready configuration.
+After that, run `:PlugInstall` and enjoy a fully ready configuration.

 #### Zsh